Los Chicos (Puerto Rican boy band)

-A movie (Conexión Caribe) was filmed and a TV show hosted weekly on Puerto Rico's WAPA-TV.
-Many songs, including Puerto Rico son Los Chicos, Vuelve, Ave María, Para Amar and Mamma Mia sung by Jorge Lopez a.k.a.
+A movie (Conexión Caribe) was filmed and a television show was hosted weekly on Puerto Rico's WAPA-TV.
+It continued a trend of boy bands starring in movies.
+Many songs, including "Puerto Rico son Los Chicos", "Vuelve", "Ave María", "Para Amar" and "Mamma Mia" sung by Jorge Lopez a.k.a.
 Giro Lopez or Giro became radio favorites, and memorabilia items like posters were mass-produced.
 Los Chicos became national sponsors for Malta Corona and Mahones Savage (Savage Jeans).

 In October 1983, three of the original members, Rey, Migue and Chayanne, quit the group, alleging poor working conditions.
 Chayanne became a solo artist and released his first album in 1984.
 Carlos Alfonso took over the new group with original member Hector Antonio "Tony" Ocasio and three new group members (Tico Santana, Alejandro "Casito" Farinacci Fontecha, and Alejandro Rodriguez).
-However, this version did not have as much of the acceptance from the public as the first group of boys, and finally the band was dissolved.
-While it never achieved Menudo's level of popularity, it gave them a run for their money in Puerto Rico and Latin American countries, especially Guatemala, Costa Rica, El Salvador, Nicaragua and Panamá.
+However, this version did not have as much of the acceptance from the public as the first group of boys, and the band dissolved.
+While they never achieved Menudo's level of popularity, the group had success in Puerto Rico and other Latin American countries.
 During a televised concert in the Dominican Republic, Los Chicos had to abandon the stage because of fans reaching it.
-In 1990 Tony Ocasio joined the United States Army and was sent to Iraq where he fought at in Operation Desert Storm.